Pioreactor/docs.pioreactor/developer_guide/02-Background Jobs/02-Writing a custom background job.md

 5=heater
 ```

 In the above code, we next initialize the `PWM` class.
 This is an abstraction to make working with the PWM hardware easier.
-For example, the next line, `self.pwm.lock()`, will put a lock on that Raspberry Pi GPIO pin, making it difficult for other processes to use it inadvertently.
-The final line above starts the PWM output, and hence starts the motor, at `duty_cycle` level.
+For example, the next line, `self.pwm.lock()`, will put a lock on that Raspberry Pi GPIO pin, making it difficult for other processes to use it by mistake.
+We haven't started the PWM yet, we'll do that later.

 Next, we want to include the behavior to update the duty cycle when we get new normalized OD readings.
 This is typically done with a callback when a new MQTT message is received.
 See code below: